Lenape Valley Regional High School

+The district participates in the Interdistrict Public School Choice Program, which allows non-resident students to attend school in the district at no cost to their parents, with tuition covered by the resident district.
+Available slots are announced annually by grade.

 Lenape Valley had been the only high school in Sussex County with a planetarium.
 In February 2016, the board of education voted to eliminate the planetarium and use the space for science labs.

 History

-Netcong High School closed in 1974 and Lenape Valley began serving students from Netcong and those from Byram Township and Stanhope, who had previously attended Sparta High School.
+Netcong High School closed in 1974 and Lenape Valley began serving students from Netcong and those from Byram Township and Stanhope.
+Byram Township had sent their students to Sparta High School, but was told they had to leave due to increasing enrollment at Sparta.

 The school opened in September 1974 with an enrollment of 737 students.